shan-emacs/emacs-packages-mirrors/gnu/ada-ref-man-readme.txt

-Emacs info version of Ada Reference Manual 2012 TC1
+Emacs info version of Ada Reference Manual 2012 TC1 and 202x draft 25.

 Italics in syntax element names are indicated by <>.